Des chiffres et des lettres: Rules

-The winner of a match is the first player to win two games or a player who wins the opening game by 50 points or more.
+The first player to win two games out of three, or to win a single game by 50 points or more, wins the match and takes/retains the championship.

 Each show is made up of 16 problems presented in three sections.
 The first and second sections consist of two letter problems and two numbers problems played alternatively and followed by a duel.
 The third round consists of two letter problems and two numbers problems played alternatively and followed by the final sprint.
 If the players are tied at the end of the program a buzzer question is used to break the tie.

 Winners can remain on the show for up to 10 consecutive matches.

-Numbers round
+Le compte est bon (Numbers round)

-The goal of this round is to arrive at a chosen number (from 101 to 999) using the four basic arithmetic operations (+, -, ×, ÷) applied to six numbers chosen randomly from the following alternatives: 1 to 10; 25; 50; 75; 100 (each number is drawn from the entire set, so the same number may appear more than once).
-Once these six numbers are selected, a three-digit target number is generated.
-The players have 40 seconds to combine the numbers arithmetically (add/subtract/multiply/divide) with the goal of producing the target number.
-The contestants may use each of the six numbers originally selected once, and the result of each operation performed with them once – for example, if a contestant multiplies 4 by 25 to obtain 100, he or she may no longer use the 4 or 25, but may use the 100 in further calculations.
-The contestants are not required to use all six numbers, and must obtain only positive integers as a result of any step.
+Six numbers are chosen at random from a group consisting of the integers 1 through 10 inclusive, 25, 50, 75, and 100.
+It is possible for the same number to be chosen more than once.
+A random three-digit target number from 101 to 999 is then generated, and the contestants are given 40 seconds to work out a series of calculations whose final total is equal to that target.
+They may only use the four basic arithmetic operations of addition, subtraction, multiplication, and division, and do not have to use all six numbers.
+Only positive integers may be obtained at any step, and no number may be used more times than it appears in the selection.